 5.6.
-Primary Windows: Editor and Mixer
+Primary Windows: Editor, Mixer and Recorder

-This document will reference the Editor and Mixer windows.
-These are the two primary windows that are used to operate Mixbus.
-You can navigate between the two windows using the Editor and Mixer buttons at the top right corner of Mixbus:
+This topic will reference the Editor, Mixer and Recorder windows.
+These are the three primary windows that are used to operate Mixbus as of Version 7.
+You can navigate between the windows using the buttons at the top right corner of Mixbus: